• Skip to primary navigation

 Learn how to make lemon poppy seed bread and a simple lemon glaze (as the literal icing on the cake).
 This loaf is so, so flavorful and moist, with little crunchy bites of poppy seeds and a kick of lemony tang!

-Lemon poppy seed ingredients:
+Lemon bread ingredients:

 • flour